How to Rename a File using PowerShell?

 Note that you will need to have the appropriate permissions to rename a file in the specified location.
 It has a -Force

-parameter that can be used to override any errors that might occur during the move operation, such as overwriting any existing files.
+parameter that can be used to override any errors that might occur during the move operation, such as overwriting any existing files and including hidden or read-only files.

 cmdlet to get a list of the files you want to rename, and then pipe the list to the Rename-Item